Aadit-Munjal/CSCI5561_Project/README.md

 ## Dataset

-We utilized office 0 of vMAP dataset processed from the Replica Dataset.
+We utilized office 0 of the vMAP dataset processed from the Replica Dataset.

 ## Project Structure